jeking928/zen_QuickUpdates/readme.txt

 - Allows you to select products based on Category or Manufacturer.
 - Allows you to globally increase or decrease the price for a range of products.
 - Preview the changes before committing
-- Configuration options to select which feilds to display on the form
+- Configuration options to select which fields to display on the form
 - Allows you to copy products very quickly
 ========================================================